-Nominations now open for 2019 – Click to nominate
+Nominations now closed for 2019

 Our businesses are lacking in diversity, with a notable absence of people of colour at all levels.
 The celebration of successful ethnic minority role models and advocates is a powerful way to inspire and develop the next generation of diverse talent.

 The EMpower Ethnic Minority Role Model Lists showcase business leaders who are breaking down barriers at work and working hard to smash the ceiling for ethnic minorities in the UK, Ireland, Europe, and people of colour in the United States and Canada.
 Representing multiple sectors and industries, those on our EMpower Role Model Lists have not only achieved success in their own careers but used this to actively drive for more inclusive workplaces.

 100 senior people of colour who are leading by example and removing barriers on the pathway to success for ethnic minority employees.
 Nominees for this category are working within three levels from the chief executive within large organisations, or are leaders of smaller organisations.